pixelead0/ghibli_api/README.md

 # Ghibli API

 This project is a FastAPI-based API that interacts with the Studio Ghibli API and provides user management and authentication functionality.
-The backend uses Postgres as its database and Docker for containerization.
+The backend uses Postgres as its database, Redis for caching, and Docker for containerization.

+## Features

+- Role-based access control (RBAC)
+- JWT Authentication
+- Redis caching for API responses
+- Full user management (CRUD operations)
+- Integration with Studio Ghibli API
+- Automated testing with pytest
+- Docker containerization
+- Database migrations with Alembic

 ## Requirements